 Figure 33 - Analysis output in the Replay Viewer

 After the session data is loaded, playback will start.
 If this is a long run, you can just drag the time slider to the end to analyze the run quickly.
 When it is done, go to the Analysis Output tab and you will see one or many (depending on the analysis code) File Output widgets with analysis output data.
 To save the data to file press the save button in the tab.
-The “save as” type widget that pops up works exactly the same as the one in the Analysis Testing section.
+The “save as” widget that pops up works exactly the same as the one in the Analysis Testing section.
 See there for details about its function.